 Related Reading: Power Struggle In Relationships – The Right Way To Deal With It

 4. Take a break, if needed

-There may be instances where both the people in a relationship want to make it work, but they cannot get to the depth of the issue and are therefore unable to break away from the cycle.
-If you are one of those people who just doesn’t know why their on-again-off-again relationship is toxic, then you might want to take a break from the relationship and ponder over the issues.
+There may be instances where both the people in a relationship want to make it work, but they cannot get to the bottom of the issue and are therefore unable to break away from the cycle.
+If you are one of those people who just doesn’t know why their on-again-off-again relationship is toxic, then you might want to take a break in the relationship and ponder over the issues.

 5. Skip calling or texting them when you feel lonely

-6. Talk to someone you trust or a therapist
+6. Talk to someone you trust

 Making a decision like this is not easy, especially if you are in a back-and-forth relationship.
 You keep going back to your partner for a reason and after a point, you stop seeing things with clarity.

 For the same reason, you need to talk to someone you trust about your issues.
 If you feel your friends or relatives won’t understand, talk to a therapist.
 They will be able to provide you with a third-person perspective without any judgment.

 7. When nothing works out, it is time to end the relationship